steve-crouch/FM001-test/_episodes/00-hpc-intro.md

 ## The Command Line

 Using HPC systems often involves the use of a shell through a command line interface (CLI) and either specialized software or programming techniques.
-The shell is a program with the special role of having the job of running other programs rather than doing calculations or similar tasks itself.
-What the user types goes into the shell, which then figures out what commands to run and orders the computer to execute them.
-(Note that the shell is called "the shell" because it encloses the operating system in order to hide some of its complexity and make it simpler to interact with.)
+The shell is a program with the special role of running other programs rather than performing calculations or similar tasks itself; it is called “the shell” because it encloses the operating system in order to hide some of its complexity and make it simpler to interact with.
+The user types commands that are sent to the shell, which then figures out what commands to run and orders the computer to execute them.
 The most popular Unix shell is Bash, the Bourne Again SHell (so-called because it's derived from a shell written by Stephen Bourne).
 Bash is the default shell on most modern implementations of Unix and in most packages that provide Unix-like tools for Windows.

 Interacting with the shell is done via a CLI on most HPC systems.
 In the earliest days of computing, the only way to interact with